ModelTC/llmc/README.md

           # Static quantization (quantization during calibration)or dynamic
           # quantization (quantization during inference).
           static: True
-      # This part is designed for specifical algorithms, users can refer to
+      # This part is designed for specific algorithms, users can refer to
       # those we provide to design their own.
       special:
           let: True